Machine To Machine (M2M) Communication & Data Packages For The Internet Of Things (IoT)

 What is M2M?
-M2M communications allows data exchange between machines.
-In addition, data packages are available in 55+ countries* further reducing M2M data rates. our Sim Card can design M2M solutions for both larger users which require 1000+ M2M SIM cards to smaller users requiring a M2M solution for as few as 10 M2M SIM cards. our Sim Card also offers M2M roaming throughout our entire 160+ country coverage area.
-Current data pricing for our Sim Card M2M services can be reviewed at.
+M2M Communications allows data exchange between machines.
+Our M2M solutions are available in 55+ countries* and we have M2M solutions for both larger users which require 1000+ M2M SIM cards to smaller users requiring an M2M solution for as few as 10 M2M SIM cards.
+Our SIM card also offers M2M roaming throughout our entire 160+ country coverage area.

-Some key Machine To Machine Communication Services And Machine To Machine Applications Lnclude:
+Some key Machine To Machine Communication Services And Machine To Machine Applications Include:

-Fleet tracking & management, high value asset tracking, fuel consumption monitoring, maintenance reporting, field data collection, fraud prevention and telematics.
+- Asset Management: fleet tracking & management, high value asset tracking, fuel consumption monitoring, maintenance reporting, field data collection, fraud prevention and telematics

-Energy Efficiency, HVAC, preventive maintenance, maintenance scheduling and job site connectivity.
+- Services Management: energy efficiency, HVAC, preventive maintenance, maintenance scheduling and job site connectivity

-Building automation, security, meter reading, digital signs & billboards.
+- Remote Monitoring: building automation, security, meter reading, digital signs & billboards

-Connecting patients to health care providers, remote monitoring of vital medical information, Post surgical monitoring and monitoring of major medical assets
+- Medical Devices: connecting patients to health care providers, remote monitoring of vital medical information, post surgical monitoring and monitoring of major medical assets

 To Receive A M2M Communication Data Package Quote, Please Send The Below Information To: M2M: